casper-network/docs/source/docs/casper/operators/becoming-a-validator/bonding.md

 ## Avoiding Ejection {#avoiding-ejection}

-To stay bonded and avoid ejection, each validator must keep the node running and in sync with the rest of the network.
+To stay bonded and avoid ejection, each validator must keep their node running and in sync with the rest of the network.
 To recover from ejection, you will find more details [here](./recovering.md).

 ## Withdrawing a Bid {#withdrawing-a-bid}